+Test voting allows you to experience and learn ElectionBuddy’s vote setup before a Live vote, and Test Votes are free for up to 5 voters!
 There are two main ways that you can test your vote setup within ElectionBuddy.
 The method you should choose should depend on what you're looking to test.

 Testing the Ballot

-To have others test your ballot:
+Have others test your ballot:

-Click on the "Have others test" link.
-A window will appear, asking you to enter email addresses of up to five people to help you test the ballot (you will only see one email address entry field; click "Add more emails >>" to get four more email address entry fields).
+A window will open, asking you to enter the email addresses of up to five people to test the ballot.
+You will only see one email address space, but you can select the orange "Add more emails " link to open four more email address entry spaces

-Click "Send Test Ballot" to send an email with a link to test the ballot to those email addresses.
+Select "Send Test Ballot" to send an email with a link to test the ballot to those email addresses.

 This process is not the same as running a formal Test Vote.
 Testing the Ballot is designed to test the ballot for accuracy and overall voter experience when casting a vote.
 Since the vote is not running at the point when you test, votes cast when testing the ballot do not count or get tallied in the results.
 It is purely a simulation of how the ballot works.